-Around the world airlines used to be regarded as a vital infrastructure, like railways or roads.
-So, until the mid ’80s, governments owned many of their countries airlines.
-They set the fares and routes, and protected flag-carriers by restricting competition.
+Around the world airlines used to be regarded as vital infrastructures, like railways or roads.
+So, until the mid-’80s, governments owned many of their countries airlines.
+They set the fares and routes and protected flag-carriers by restricting competition.

 Privatisation, however, made air travel more competitive and liberalisation brought competition from low-cost carriers.
 Most airlines in state control failed to adapt and were either privatised or ceased trading.

 There has been no national airlines in the UK since British Airways was privatised in 1987 and competition has eroded away expensive and poorly run national airlines elsewhere.
 When a government props up a company with taxpayers money the incentive to be competitive isn’t there which usually results in poor passenger experience, dwindling load factors and it becoming a sinkhole for taxpayers money.